 - On December 13, 2020

-Being a teen R&B head of the 90s it seemed like a no brainer to eventually do a write up on the top 40 R&B floor fillers of the 1990s.
+Being a teen R&B head of the 90s it seemed like a no-brainer to eventually do a write-up on the top 40 R&B floor fillers of the 1990s.
 But with so many great tracks coming out of that era and through the various manifestations of R&B during that time, it certainly was a challenge.
-With help from a few of the team from Party DJ Hire, we settled on these 40 gems.
-From New Jack Swing favourites to cross over hip hop fusions, we have it all covered here.
+With help from a few of the crew at Party DJ Hire, we settled on these 40 gems.
+From New Jack Swing favourites to cross-over hip hop fusions, we have it all covered here.

 40 – I’m In luv – Joe (1993)

 From his 1993 debut, Joe Thomas burst onto the scene with this piano and thumping bass driven banger.
 Not just known for his slow jams, Joe could easily fill a dance floor back then and now.

 39 – Mr Wendal – Arrested Development (1992)